alloy/rucola/README.txt

 ## Rucola: Framework for writing Cocoa applications in Ruby

-SUPER DUPER PRE ALPHA VERSION
+SUPER DUPER PRE ALPHA VERSION (expect things to break kinda alpha...)

 Rucola is a light weight framework that helps you write RubyCocoa apps.
 It allows you to build, test, and deploy applications using rake commands,